Dental Implants in Reno, NV

 The Dental Implant Surgery

-First, Dr. Galea will make a small incision in the gum tissue and place the implant post.
+First, Dr. Galea or Dr. Curtis will make a small incision in the gum tissue and place the implant post.
 The top of the implant is often visible through the gum, but gum tissue may cover it in the early stages of healing.
 You may be given a temporary crown to wear at this time.

 Over the next few months, the post will integrate with your jaw bone.
 Once fully healed, your restorative dentist (general dentist) will fabricate and place the custom-made crown.
 Our office provides detailed instructions to follow before and after surgery to maximize your benefits from treatment.

 A dental implant’s cost will vary depending on your insurance, how many you need, your choice of anesthesia, and if you require additional procedures.
 We will discuss these factors with you upfront, so you know exactly what to expect.